ThomasJScott3/Homework1/README.md

 * How is your company performing relative to competitors in the same domain?

 -Stash is actually behind the pack in terms of users and subscribers.
 RobinHood as 13 million users and Acorns has roughly 8.5 million users.
+In this regard, Stash is lagging behind its competitors in the fee free retail investing domain.
+However, I think that there is a few important reasons for this.
+The first is that Stash actually charges a subscription fee to its users.
+These fees range between $1 and $9 depending on the membership level.
+In addition, higher fees may apply given an individual user's portfolio size.
+As such, there is a supply and demand effect going on here.
+Users are naturally gravitating to platforms that are free.
+In this regard, Stash is stuck in between a rock and a hard place.
+Whereas RobinHood epitomizes the active investor side, Acorns epitomizes a robo advisor conducting passive investing.

 ## Recommendations